On the strengths of the self-updating process clustering algorithm: Introduction

-The mean-shift algorithm \citep{fukunaga} is a similar iterative process that also operates on the sample space.
+A similar iterative process that also operates on the sample space is the mean-shift algorithm \citep{fukunaga}.
 It has non-blurring and blurring approaches.
-Both approaches use time-invariant operators.
-The mean-shift made its first appearance for kernel density estimation, which uses the sample mean within a local region to estimate the gradient of a density function.
-It was further extended and analyzed by \citet{cheng}. \cite{comaniciu} applied the mean-shift algorithm to the problem of image segmentation.
-The algorithm has become more well-known in the computer science community than in the statistics community.
-For more related works on the mean-shift algorithm, see \citet{Carreira,Carreira2}.
-Section $\ref{subsec:diff}$ outlines some specific differences between the mean-shift and SUP.
-To summarize, the blurring mean-shift is a special case of SUP with a time-invariant operator.
-Illustrative examples regarding differences in clustering results between the two algorithms are given in the simulation section.
+Compared with the self-updating process in which operators can be time-varying, both non-blurring and blurring approaches use time-invariant operators.
+Specific differences between the mean-shift and and the self-updating process are outlined in Section \ref{subsec:diff}.
+The mean-shift algorithm made its first appearance for kernel density estimation by taking the sample mean within a local region to estimate the gradient of a density function.
+It was further extended and analyzed by Cheng \citep{cheng}.
+Comaniciu successfully applied the non-blurring mean-shift algorithm to the problem of image segmentation \citep{comaniciu}.
+Since then the mean-shift algorithm has become well-known in the Computer Science community but not as familiar to the Statistics community.
+As the implementation of the mean-shift algorithm requires a choice of the kernel function, the Gaussian kernel is very often used in practice \citep{comaniciu,Carreira,Carreira2}.
+There are other clustering algorithms that can be viewed as some version of the mean-shift algorithm.
+For example, Cheng \citep{cheng} showed that the k-means algorithm is some limit of the non-blurring mean-shift algorithm.
+Yang and Wu used a total similarity objective function to derive a similarity-based clustering method (SCM) \citep{scm}, which is a non-blurring mean-shift type clustering algorithm.
+Although the non-blurring mean-shift is more popular in image processing, Chen et al. \citep{Chen3} reported that the blurring process is more robust and is often more efficient than the non-blurring process in location estimation.